On this page:

 In the Victorian Water Account before 2016-17, the total volume of water harvested by small catchment dams was estimated from computer-based simulation modelling of the impact of small catchment dams on mean annual streamflows, based on estimates of the total volume of small catchment dams in a basin.

 From 2017-18, the method used to estimate the usage, evaporation and harvested volumes from small catchment dams was improved.
-The key difference is that each dam identified in the GIS data has been individually modelled, to better reflect the water balance around the dam based on the climate for that year.
+The key difference is that each dam identified in the geographic information system data has been individually modelled, to better reflect the water balance around the dam based on the climate for that year.

 Net evaporation from small catchment dams